miscelleanous-projs/prime-sieve/docs/README.md

-# prime-sieve

-Quick and Dirty Prime Sieve
+# Quick and Dirty Prime Sieve

+I've searched the Github site using `prime sieve language:D` and found out to my surprise that there is one and only one repository dating back to 2015 meeting the criteria.

+This repo is for everyone loving Dlang in search of simple prime sieve code example.
+Enjoy!

 ## Source code